uranuim/uriphish/README.md

 # uriphish
-RASPBARRY PI 4 AS PHISHING SERVER HEADLESS
+RASPBARRY PI 4 AS PHISHING SERVER

 This is a set of phishing pages,which can be hosted on raspberry to make fullyloaded phishing server.